fayizferosh/yosys-tcl-ui-report/README.md

 ## Day 4 - Complete Scripting and Yosys Synthesis Introduction (26/08/2023)

-Day 4 task included the outputs section processing and dumping of SDC file, sample yosys synthesis using example memory and explanation, yosys hierarchy check and it's error handling.
+Day 4's tasks included the output section processing and dumping of the SDC file, sample Yosys synthesis using example memory and explanation, Yosys hierarchy check, and its error handling.

 **Review of input file - openMSP430_design_constraints.csv**